MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/user-guide.md

 5. Select **Convert using this PC**.

+   ???SCREEN SHOT OF CONVERT USING PC GOES HERE???

    > [!NOTE]
    > The **Convert using this PC** option will not be available if any of your source models are not in GLB file format.
 For more information on file type limitations, see **File types and guidelines** below.

-   ???SCREEN SHOT GOES HERE???

 6. Select **Optimize all models** to start the optimization process.
 The optimization process might take a while, depending on how many models you're importing.